n1mmy/notebook-docker/README.md

 # Introduction

 This repo contains build scripts and instructions for a Jupyter notebook server with a recent CUDA-enabled pytorch using docker.
 Additionally there are build configurations and example files for building and deploying the image in the cloud.

+I use this personally as a base image for machine learning experiments in the cloud.
+It may not be maintained or updated on a timely basis, and may change without warning.

 It has:
 - Ubuntu 20.04 base image
 - CUDA 11.5 libraries
 - pytorch 1.10 with torchvision
 - JupyterLab notebook server
-- Node 16 for notebook extensions
+- Node.js 16 for notebook extensions
 - `aws` command line tools and python packages.

-You can use a pre-built image directly from `ghcr.io` as a complete solution or as a base layer to build on top of.
-Or you can fork this repo and modify the build scripts for your own use case.
+For quick experiments you can use a pre-built image directly from `ghcr.io/n1mmy/notebook`, either as a complete solution or as a base layer to build on top of.
+For production use or for customization, you may wish to fork this repository and build the image yourself.

 # Table of Contents